- Location: Gwynedd, North Wales

 - Island Summary:

-Sitting at the head of the long Dwyryd estuary, one of the most unspoilt places in Cardigan Bay, Ynys Gifftan is surrounded by vast tidal sands, saltmarsh, and the mountains of Snowdonia.
+This is our ultimate wild swim and also makes for a stunning walk.
+Ynys Giftan is a secluded island that sits at the head of the long Dwyryd estuary, one of the most unspoilt places in Cardigan Bay, Ynys Gifftan is surrounded by vast tidal sands, saltmarsh, and the mountains of Snowdonia.
 Its natural beauty is further enhanced by the ruined outline of Harlech Castle at the mouth of the estuary and the ornate spires and domes of Italianate Portmeirion just across the river.

 - Look out for: